 - A. Rear Brake Light Switch

 - B. Adjusting Nut

 - C. Lights sooner.

 - D. Lights later.

 Rear Shock Absorber

 The rear shock absorber can be adjusted by changing the spring preload for various riding and loading conditions.
-Before making any adjustments, however, read the following procedures:
+If the spring action feels too soft or too stiff, have it adjusted by an authorized Kawasaki dealer.